photoprism/photoprism-docs/docs/getting-started/updates.md

       - "/var/run/docker.sock:/var/run/docker.sock"
 ```

-!!! info
+!!! caution
     Automatic updates may interrupt indexing and import operations.
     Only enable Watchtower if you are comfortable with this.

 ### Pure Docker ###